The Role of Nurses in Disaster Response

 Working triage can also put nurses in challenging ethical situations.
 They may have to make the difficult choice to withhold life-saving care from severely injured people who will most likely die, even with medical help.

-When the same amount of staff or resources could save multiple other people from death or disability, nurses are obligated to act on behalf of the greater good.
+When the same number of staff or resources could save multiple other people from death or disability, nurses are obligated to act on behalf of the greater good.
 Different triage situations will have their own guidelines on how to prioritize care and resources, depending on how many people need immediate aid.

 Cultural & Linguistic Barriers